 - Compensator tap made of stainless steel and ABS plastic, red

-- P3000 compensator tap made of polished stainless steel
+- Compensator tap made of stainless steel and ABS plastic, white

-- Compensator tap V10 made of stainless steel, polished
+- Compensator tap made of stainless steel and ABS plastic, bronze

 - Compensator tap stainless steel with plastic compensator, polished

 A tap is a fitting with which a content is emptied from a liquid-operated system, i.e. a pipe or a container.
 In beer tapping, the container is a barrel.
 Taps are often also known as beer taps.
 Technically speaking, taps are shut-off taps because the liquid supply is either fully open or closed.
 The tap is completely tight.

 You will find piston taps and compensator taps with us.
 Many models are chrome-plated or made of brass, some are also gold-plated and are therefore a real optical highlight.
 Taps are simply part of the equipment in every pub, and a high-quality tap should not be missing in the private tap system.